gitlabhq/gitlabhq/doc/gitlab-basics/add-image.md

 git checkout -b NAME-OF-BRANCH
 ```

-Check if your image was correctly added to the file:
+Check if your image was correctly added to the directory:
 ```
 ls
 ```

 You should see the name of the image in the list shown.

-Go back one file:
+Go back one directory:
 ```
 cd ../
 ```